polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+- remaining text highlight bugs:

+    - if we select UP TO an H1 but the next element actually has ZERO elements in it then we accidentally highlight the entire thing.

+    - sometimes we get overlapped highlights

 - AHAH!.. we can NOT use the highligher javascript because it creates a <span>
   and this span can change the visual presentation of the page.
 Instead we have